2.2. User Installation

 2.2.2.
 Running Your First Example

-After installation, you can run the hello world example:
+After setting environment variables for your target device, run the hello world example:

 # Clone just the examples